vhscom/after-dark/docs/content/feature/last-modified.md

 publishdate = "2016-11-21"
 ```

-It's also possible to future and expiry dates for content in Hugo.
+It's also possible to set future and expiry dates for content in Hugo.
 To learn more see the documentation on {{< external href="https://gohugo.io/getting-started/usage/#draft-future-and-expired-content" text="Draft, Future, and Expired Content" />}}.